brynnacodes/meal-planner/README.md

-# meal-planner
+# Meal Planner App

-A meal planner built with Angular2
+A meal tracking app built with Angular2 that allows users to log their daily meals and filter their meals by calories.

 ## Prerequisites